-As a workaround, you can add a new target language as an intermediary and make your edits in that language.
+For file formats that do not contain key/value pairs, you can add a new target language as an intermediary and make your edits in that language.
 For example, if your source language is English (en), add English (United Kingdom) (en_GB), then use your edited strings as the "translation" for English (UK).
 When you're done with the edits, download/pull the "translations" from Transifex, delete the existing online content and upload/push the "translations" back to Transifex as English (en).
 From there, you can translate the strings to your target languages.

 How can I adapt my source content to certain countries and then translate it into other languages using Transifex?

 We recommend separating these two processes out.
 It's really a good practice since it'll make it clear to your translators and the Translation Memory can be separated out too, increasing its quality.

 So, let's assume that your source text is in English and you want to adapt it to Chinese and Arabic and then translate it into other target languages.

 - One project will be dedicated to the adaptation (eg. named "Adaptation").